Most people don’t know who they really are — and likely never will.

 Even Carl Jung famously cautioned about using psychedelics for shadow work.
 He said, “beware of unearned wisdom.”
 Essentially, psychedelics may give us information we aren’t quite ready for.

 It’s like jumping into the deep end of the pool without first learning how to swim.
-If we don’t drown, we certainly learn how to swim quickly, but it’s much safer if we start in the shallow end and work our way up as we become a stronger swimmer.
+If we don’t drown, we certainly learn how to swim quickly, but it’s much safer if we start in the shallow end and work our way up as we become stronger swimmers.

 Psychedelics Most Often Used For Shadow Work: